-31. Child Sexual Exploitation (CSE)
+34. Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)

-Child sexual exploitation is a form of child sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity
+Child sexual exploitation (CSE) is a form of child sexual abuse, as is Child Criminal Exploitation (CCE).
+Both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual and/or criminal activity:

-- (a) in exchange for something the victim needs or wants, and/or - (b) for the financial advantage or increased status of the perpetrator or facilitator.
+- in exchange for something the victim needs or wants, and/or - for the financial advantage or increased status of the perpetrator or facilitator.

-The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
+The victim may have been sexually and/or criminally exploited even if the sexual/criminal activity appears consensual.
+CSE and CCE do not always involve physical contact; they can also occur through the use of technology.

-Victims of CSE can be boys or girls.
-Children and young people are often unwittingly drawn into sexual exploitation through the offer of friendship and care, gifts, drugs, alcohol and sometimes accommodation.
+Victims of CSE and CCE can be boys or girls.
+Children and young people are often unwittingly drawn into sexual and/or criminal exploitation through the offer of friendship and care, gifts, drugs, alcohol and sometimes accommodation.

 Sexual exploitation is a serious crime and can have a long-lasting adverse impact on a child's physical and emotional health.
 It may also be linked to other criminal activity including trafficking and illegal drugs.
 Drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.